 I use this thing weekly.
 And have used it for YEARS.
 It’s great for adding stuff to 3-ring binders.
 This high-capacity model punches up to 20 pages at a time.
 Need I say more?

-As my children have gotten older (meaning: the youngest is 6), they all prefer colored pencils for art work.
+As my children have gotten older, they all prefer colored pencils for art work.
 So I quit buying 50 packs of cheap crayons at the back-to-schools sales and finally invested in LOTS of colored pencils.
 Since there are 4 kids, we need to have multiples of each color.
 I highly recommend this!
 Oh, and if you see a pack of just red or just black, grab it up.
 Those colors disappear fast!

 Well there you have it!
 That’s my list of the supplies we use constantly.
 You can use this list when the big sales start this summer, or (if you’re like me) order them all online and let the UPS driver do the hard work.